Atlas975/Notes/Cybersecurity/SecurityManagement/Business_continuity_planning.md

 ___
 # Business continuity planning
 - Outlines how a business can re-establish critical operations during a disaster that impacts operations at it's primary site.
 This is simpler than an [[Incident_response_planning|IRP]] or [[Disaster_recovery_planning|DRP]]
 - Consists of selecting a continuity strategy and integrating off-site data storage and recovery into it.
-In

 ![[Pasted image 20251209232757.png|550|550]]